Please be aware that the client login function is no longer included for accounts created from 04.11.2024!

 We hope these instructions have helped you to find your way around picdrop.
 If you have any questions, you can always contact your photographer or us at hello@picdrop.com

-How do I create a selection?
+How do I create a set?

 01 – Open gallery